Gerald Bordelon: Execution

 On January 7, 2010, Bordelon was executed via lethal injection at Louisiana State Penitentiary in West Feliciana Parish, Louisiana.
 He was one of three people executed in the United States on that specific day.
 The others were Vernon Lamont Smith in Ohio and Kenneth Mosley in Texas.
 They were the first three people to be executed in the United States in 2010.
 The executions of three or more people within a single day is something that has not occurred in the United States since.

 In Bordelon's last statement, he apologized to LeBlanc's family as well as his own.
 His last meal was fried sac-a-lait fish, topped with crawfish étouffée, a peanut butter and apple jelly sandwich, and chocolate chip cookies.
 He was pronounced dead at 6:32 p.m.

-As of 2021, Bordelon remains the last person executed in Louisiana, which has gone over ten years without an execution.
-He is also the only person to have been executed in Louisiana since 2002, when Leslie Dale Martin was executed for murder.
-Due to a 2012 lawsuit challenging Louisiana's lethal injection protocol and drug companies not wanting their products associated with capital punishment, Louisiana is unable to carry out executions, despite capital punishment still being a legal penalty.
+Until March 18, 2025, Bordelon was the most recent person to be executed by the state of Louisiana, which went another 15 years without an execution.
+He was also the first person to have been executed in Louisiana since 2002, when Leslie Dale Martin was executed for murder.

+Due to a 2012 lawsuit challenging Louisiana's lethal injection protocol and drug companies not wanting their products associated with capital punishment, Louisiana was unable to carry out executions, despite capital punishment still being a legal penalty.
+The lawsuit was resolved in 2022 due to the state's inability to procure drugs to conduct lethal injection executions, and in response to this, the government passed laws to revive the electric chair and introduce the new execution method of nitrogen hypoxia as alternative execution methods to lethal injection in March 2024.

+On March 18, 2025, 15 years after Bordelon was put to death, Jessie Hoffman Jr., who was found guilty of raping and murdering 28-year-old advertising executive Molly Elliott in 1996, was executed by nitrogen hypoxia, thus marking an end to Louisiana's 15-year moratorium on executions and designating Louisiana as the second state in the United States after Alabama to conduct nitrogen gas executions.